1132 South Lake Street

 We always wondered exactly where Mrs. Hilyard lived.
 We first met her years ago in the odd movie Lady in a Cage, probably on television.
 Clearly filmed in Los Angeles in one of those parts of town that are the most interesting but also the most determinedly overlooked—those neighborhoods of similar big-gabled wooden houses from, say, Wilton Place east, down as far as West Adams and University Park—we had the feeling that Mrs. Hilyard most likely lived north of the then-new Santa Monica Freeway, somewhere around Pico or Venice boulevards.
 Watching the movie again revealed the street number of the featured house—1132—which we'd never noticed before and which would in fact put it only a block and a half or so above Pico, if it were, as suspected, on a north-south thoroughfare.
 The movie uses not only the front of its featured house but the back, including the service alley, which indicates a street closer to downtown.
 To narrow the search, we took a look at a map to find streets with alleys.
 And after a little bit of sleuthing by car, eureka!
 There popped into view Mrs. Hilyard's house at 1132 South Lake Street in today's Pico-Union district.

 There are a few parallels, if only the slimmest, between the fictional widow of 1132 South Lake Street and the actual widow who lived there for nearly 40 years.
-Louise Carr was living in the house with her parents, the Larkin W. Carrs, by 1907, soon after the house was built by Rudolf Mansard, apparently on spec, on lot 11 in the new Palm Place tract in 1905.
-Marrying prominent Los Angeles physician (and later, oil operator) Henry Haynes Koons in 1916 as she neared 40 and was listed on voter rolls as a "prof traveler", the couple lived not far away in their own digs for a few years before returning to Lake Street in 1921 shortly before her father died.
+Louise Carr was living in the house with her parents, the Larkin W. Carrs, by 1907, soon after the house was built, apparently on spec, by real estate investor Rudolph Mausard, a partner in a photo-engraving concern, on lot 11 in the new Palm Place tract; Mausard was issued a building permit—one on which no architect is specified—on April 14, 1905.
+After Louise married prominent Los Angeles physician (and later, an oil operator) Henry Haynes Koons in 1916 as she neared 40 and was listed on voter rolls as a "prof traveler", the couple lived not far away in their own digs for a few years before returning to Lake Street in 1921 shortly before her father died.
 The long parade to the graveyard continued: Louise's mother in 1927, her brother Jesse in 1928, and Dr. Koons, 10 years his wife's senior, in 1929.
 While Mrs. Koons was the daughter of California pioneers and the wife of another man of affairs, she, like Mrs. Hilyard, had an artistic bent—she sang.
 Unlike Mrs. Hilyard, she also worked tirelessly at civic affairs, for women's suffrage, and for walnuts, owning her own 45-acre walnut farm in Orange County and serving at one time on the board of the California Walnut Growers Association.
 The Koonses appear to never have had children, but Louise's endeavors kept her active despite being alone for years at 1132 South Lake Street.
 She died in Los Angeles on September 1, 1944.

 |Threatening traffic and suggestive signs set the tone for Lady in a Cage|